What apparatus do I need for my Aerial Fabric class?

 • Low-stretch aerial fabric.
 (Medium and high stretch aerial fabrics will not work well for our classes.)

-• Aerial fabric length 14-16 yards.
+• Aerial fabric total length needed: 15-16 yards.

 • Aerial Fabric must be attached to the Figure 8 carabiner before arrival to your first class.